Worried about weight loss during pregnancy?

-So, what happens when, instead of piling on the pounds, you find yourself losing weight while pregnant?
-Let’s find out.
+So, what happens when, instead of adjusting to the extra pounds, you find yourself losing weight while pregnant?

 Important note: This is just a guide.

 If you’re at all concerned about weight loss in pregnancy, go directly to your healthcare provider and get their professional (and personalized) advice.

 In this article: 📝